alfdagos/Spring-Security-Demo/README.md

 API docs

-Swagger UI / OpenAPI è esposto (in dev) su `/swagger-ui.html` o `/swagger-ui/index.html`.
+Swagger UI / OpenAPI is exposed (in `dev`) at `/swagger-ui.html` or `/swagger-ui/index.html`.

-Configurazione e segreti
+Configuration and secrets

-- `JWT_SECRET`: la chiave HMAC per i token; NON commitare nel repo.
-Deve essere >= 32 byte per l'algoritmo HS256.
+- `JWT_SECRET`: HMAC signing key for JWTs; DO NOT commit to the repository.
+It must be at least 32 bytes for HS256.
-- Database credentials e URL: impostare tramite variabili d'ambiente o usare il `docker-compose.yml` fornito.
+- Database credentials and URL: provide via environment variables or use the provided `docker-compose.yml`.

 Testing

-- Eseguire tutti i test locali (unit): `mvn -DskipTests=false test`
+- Run unit tests locally: `mvn -DskipTests=false test`
-- Eseguire la verifica completa (unit + integrazione se abilitati): `mvn -DskipTests=false clean verify`
+- Run full verification (unit + integration if enabled): `mvn -DskipTests=false clean verify`
-- Per i dettagli sui test e Testcontainers, vedere `TESTING.md`.
+- For details about tests and Testcontainers, see `TESTING.md`.

-Note produzione
+Production notes

-- Cambiare `jwt.secret` con una chiave sicura e gestita (secret manager / KeyVault)
+- Replace `jwt.secret` with a securely managed key (secret manager / KeyVault)
-- Abilitare HTTPS e limitare CORS in produzione
+- Enable HTTPS and restrict CORS in production
-- Monitorare le rotte sensibili tramite Actuator/metrics
+- Monitor sensitive endpoints using Actuator/metrics

-Contribuire
+Contributing

-Aprire issue o pull request.
-Seguire le regole del progetto per le modifiche al database (aggiungere migration Flyway) e per i test automatici.
+Open issues or pull requests.
+Follow project rules for database changes (add Flyway migrations) and automated tests.